leangjia/blender_docs/manual/animation/armatures/properties/pose_library.rst

       regardless of their selection state.

       Add New
-         Adds a new pose to the active Pose Library with the current pose of the armature.
+         Adds a new pose to the active pose library with the current pose of the armature.
       Add New (Current Frame).
-         Will add a pose to the Pose Library based on the current frame selected in the Timeline.
+         Will add a pose to the pose library based on the current frame selected in the Timeline.
          In contrast to *Add New* and *Replace Existing* which automatically allocate a pose to an action frame.
       Replace Existing
-         Replace an existing pose in the active Pose Library with the current pose of the armature.
+         Replace an existing pose in the active pose library with the current pose of the armature.

    .. _bpy.ops.poselib.apply_pose:

    Apply Pose (magnifying glass icon)
       Applies the active pose to the selected pose bones.

    .. _bpy.ops.poselib.action_sanitize:

    Sanitize Action (book icon)
-      Makes an action suitable for use as a Pose Library.
+      Makes an action suitable for use as a pose library.
-      This is used to convert an Action to a Pose Library.
+      This is used to convert an Action to a pose library.
-      A pose is added to the Pose Library for each frame with keyframes.
+      A pose is added to the pose library for each frame with keyframes.

    .. _bpy.ops.poselib.pose_move:

    Move (up/down arrow icon)
       Moves the pose up/down in the list.